Divine-Star-Software/DivineVoxelEngine/README.md

 **WARNING:**
 Very early development.
 This is not finalized.
 Things will keep changing as development goes forward.
+Things are a little broke right now because I am working on the light engine.
+Should be fixed soon though!

 # What is this?